Reviewing the Book' The Continent of Circe; by Nirad Chaudhury, India's Finest Writer in English

-Many claim that Nirad was an anglophile, this is I am afraid an untruth.
+Many claims that Nirad was an Anglophile, this is I am afraid an untruth.
 Nirad for anything was a true Hindu, a man who had an acerbic pen and he put it to good use.
-One book by Nirad written in 1965 titled ‘The continent of Circe’ has generated enough controversy.
+One book by Nirad has written in 1965 titled ‘The continent of Circe’ has generated enough controversy.
 The book itself is acclaimed having won the Duff Cooper award in 1966.
 He is the only Indian ever to bag this prize.
 The book ‘Continent of Circe’ however remains an enigma and very few in India can understand it.

-Circe as we all know is the Greek witch in Iliad’s Odyssey who casts a magical spell on the sailors of Ulysses.
-Nirad uses the metaphor of Circe to describe a similar magical spell on all inhabitants of the sub continent.
+Circe, as we all know, is the Greek witch in Iliad’s Odyssey who casts a magical spell on the sailors of Ulysses.
+Nirad uses the metaphor of Circe to describe a similar magical spell on all inhabitants of the subcontinent.

 A reading o the book brings out that what Nirad feels about Hinduism.
-As per him Hinduism is not a religion but is a name for all inhabitants of the sub continent.
-He however concedes that Hindus and Muslims are entirely different people who just cannot assimilate with each other.
+As per him Hinduism is not a religion but is a name for all inhabitants of the subcontinent.
+He, however, concedes that Hindus and Muslims are entirely different people who just cannot assimilate with each other.

 Nirad further says that the Hindu way of life is a contradiction.
-They extol ahimsa and non violence but the history of Hinduism is a history of death and destruction.
+They extol ahimsa and nonviolence but the history of Hinduism is a history of death and destruction.
 His view is that the caste system was a method of amalgamating the locals with the Aryans who came from Central Asia.